How to Attain Your Long Wanted Peace of Mind

 Just like health is much more than an absence of sickness; and happiness is much more than kids finally going back to school, mortgage being paid off, or mother-in-law taking a long trip to Europe.

-Even a holiday to a beautiful resort is not a guaranty to having some peaceful, undisturbed time, because that waitress might ignore us for little longer than our patience may tolerate.
+Even a holiday to a beautiful resort is not a guaranty for having some peaceful, undisturbed time, because that waitress might ignore us for little longer than our patience may tolerate.
 Let's face it, we simply can't count on circumstances to be favorable and to secure a smooth ride on our path.

 Now that we got the picture, let's get to the meat of it by stating the alpha and omega of a lasting peace of mind.